Orange-Panda/Weaver-Networking/README.md

 # Weaver Networking Engine
-Weaver is a basic networking engine created for Unity.
+Weaver was a basic networking engine created for Unity.

+# ⚠️ Disclaimer
+This package was created for educational purposes and is *not* intended for production use.
+If you are looking for a Unity networking solution you are enocuraged to look at [Fish-Net](https://fish-networking.gitbook.io/docs/), [Mirror](https://mirror-networking.gitbook.io/docs/), or [Netcode for GameObjects](https://docs-multiplayer.unity3d.com/netcode/current/about/).

 ## Download and Installation
 Options for installation: